Ewa Apartments

 No analysis available

-A direct VA eligibility mention was found in the listings, which is strong evidence that VA financing is available for this building.
-No conflicting remarks were found.
+The public remarks include a direct VA eligibility mention, which is strong evidence that VA financing is accepted for this building.
+No conflicting language was found.

 No analysis available